Does Yoga Help with Back Pain? A Practical Guide

 The Importance of Core Stability

-Many practitioners assume that back pain is strictly a "back" problem, but the spine relies heavily on the strength of the abdominal wall.
-The transverse abdominis is the deepest layer of abdominal muscle.
-It wraps around the torso and attaches directly to the fascia of the lower back.
+Many practitioners assume back pain is strictly a "back" problem, but the spine relies heavily on the strength of the abdominal wall.
+The transverse abdominis is the deepest layer of abdominal muscle; it wraps around the torso and attaches directly to the fascia of the lower back.

-When we practice poses that engage the core without straining the back, such as Bird-Dog or certain variations of Plank, we are training this "internal corset" to do its job.
-A strong core ensures that when you move your arms or legs, your spine stays protected.
-This is why many yoga teachers emphasize "knitting the ribs" or "drawing the navel toward the spine" during practice.
+When we practice poses that engage the core without straining the back, such as Bird-Dog or certain variations of Plank, we train this internal corset.
+This is why many yoga teachers emphasize "knitting the ribs" or "drawing the navel toward the spine" to ensure the spine stays protected during movement.

 Essential Yoga Poses for Back Pain Relief

-Not all yoga poses are created equal when it comes to back health.
-Some poses are designed to decompress the spine, while others focus on building the strength necessary to support it.
+Not all yoga poses are created equal.
+Some focus on decompressing the spine, while others build the strength necessary to support it.

 Cat-Cow Stretch (Marjaryasana-Bitilasana)

-This is often the first movement in a back-focused practice.
-It is a gentle way to synchronize breath with movement while mobilizing the entire length of the spine.
+This is a gentle way to synchronize breath with movement while mobilizing the entire length of the spine.

-- Step 1: Start on all fours with your wrists under your shoulders and your knees under your hips.
+Step 1: Setup Start on all fours with your wrists under your shoulders and your knees under your hips.

-- Step 2: As you inhale, drop your belly toward the mat, lift your chest, and look slightly upward (Cow Pose).
+Step 2: Cow Pose As you inhale, drop your belly toward the mat, lift your chest, and look slightly upward.

-- Step 3: As you exhale, round your spine toward the ceiling, tuck your chin, and draw your tailbone down (Cat Pose).
+Step 3: Cat Pose As you exhale, round your spine toward the ceiling, tuck your chin, and draw your tailbone down.

-The benefit: This movement increases the circulation of spinal fluid and helps you identify areas of stiffness early in your practice.
+The benefit: This movement increases the circulation of spinal fluid and helps you identify areas of stiffness.

 Child’s Pose (Balasana)